About Falling Walls Lab

 Falling Walls is the unique global hub connecting science, business and society.
 We shape the future of humanity by impact-oriented ideas and discoveries, driven by our shared dedication for creating breakthroughs across borders and disciplines.
 As a vessel for the world-changing spirit of 1989 in and beyond Berlin, we are on a relentless pursuit to find out: Which are the next walls to fall?

 The crumbling concrete blocks of the Berlin Wall marked the dawn of a new era of freedom by breaking barriers both physical and imaginary on the night of 9 November 1989.
-The Falling Walls Foundation is channelling this iconic image as a not-for-profit organisation based in Berlin, devoted to the mission of bringing together those who set out to tear down the next walls in science and society.
-Starting with the inception of our first Conference on the 20th anniversary of the fall of the Berlin Wall in 2009, Falling Walls has become an ever-growing network of the most ambitious and forward-thinking minds from around the globe.
+The Falling Walls Foundation is channels this iconic image as a not-for-profit organisation based in Berlin, devoted to bringing together those who aim to tear down the next walls in science and society.
+Sine our first conference on the 20th anniversary of the Fall of the Berlin Wall in 2009, Falling Walls has become an ever-growing network of the most ambitious and forward-thinking minds from around the globe.
 Our community is built on outstanding experiences of gathering, learning and the connection to a higher purpose by tackling the greatest challenges of this planet.
 Together we stand for the freedom of thought and scientific research, and for making ground-breaking ideas accessible to society.

 The Falling Walls Foundation is supported by the German Federal Ministry of Education and Research, the Robert Bosch Stiftung, the Museum für Naturkunde Berlin, the Berlin Senate as well as numerous acclaimed academic institutions, foundations, companies, and non-governmental organisations.